 (1) Any ERCOT Member, Market Participant, the Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the North American Electric Reliability Corporation (NERC) Regional Entity, the Independent Market Monitor (IMM), or ERCOT may comment on a Revision Request.

 (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the Revision Request.
-Comments submitted after the 14-day comment period may be considered at the discretion of PRS after these comments have been posted.
+Comments posted after the 14-day comment period may be considered at the discretion of the PRS.
 Comments submitted in accordance with the instructions on the ERCOT website—regardless of date of submission—shall be posted to the ERCOT website and distributed to the PRS within three Business Days of submittal.

 (3) The PRS shall consider the Revision Request at its next regularly scheduled meeting after the end of the 14-day comment period.
 At such meeting, the PRS may take action on the Revision Request.
 The quorum and voting requirements for PRS action are set forth in the Technical Advisory Committee Procedures.
 In considering action on a Revision Request, PRS may: